 - Add garlic and cook about 1 minute.

-- Pour in marinara sauce, water, and Italian seasoning.
-Bring to boil then reduce heat to a simmer and cook for 12-15 minutes or until the pasta is tender, stirring often to prevent the pasta from sticking to the bottom of the pot as the water is absorbed.
+- Pour in marinara sauce, water, Italian seasoning, and pasta.
+Bring to a boil then reduce heat to a simmer and cook for 12-15 minutes or until the pasta is tender, stirring often to prevent the pasta from sticking to the bottom of the pot as the water is absorbed.

 Swap the marinara sauce for Alfredo sauce and use a different ground meat such as ground turkey or chicken for a completely different dish.